limefrogyank/BlazorUIComponents/README.md

 4. Component libraries are somewhat broken.
 Javascript files do NOT get included into your main Blazor app automatically.
 For now, you must **copy** them to your wwwroot folder and reference them with script tags in the _\_Hosts.cshtml_ file

 # Dependencies
-1. ReactiveUI - a hacked version that allows UI stuff in a plain .NET Standard project.
-(Don't use it for regular platforms.)
+1. ReactiveUI - (a hacked version is only required for client-side Blazor, which doesn't work well with ReactiveUI anyways)
 2. DotNetCore v3.0.0-preview4  (required for Blazor)
 3. Bootstrap 4 javascript files - required to make the Dialog stuff work...